 Harry frowned, his little mouth puckering as he looked between the adults.

 "No, don't look at me like that," the Doctor reprimanded.
 "You just got yourself one.
 Rose won't let me take one from the tin, so you'll have to do it again."

 "Hush.
 I want to see," he whispered as he adjusted the setting on the screwdriver.

 It whirred and hummed as Harry screwed up his face until his cheeks flushed.
-A little clink sounded in the kitchen and another biscuit sailed into Harry's pudgy little hands.
+Rose turned and gasped as the lid to the cookie tin shot off and hit the underside of the cabinets overhanging the countertop with a clang.
+A moment later, and another biscuit sailed from its open mouth, through the arched kitchen door, and into Harry's pudgy little hands.

 "He's controlling the electrons in the air to-"

 "Sneak a pre-supper snack, yes."

 "Oh, stop with that.
 Are you ever going to tell me your name?"

 The Doctor popped the 'p' sound to make the word nearly two syllables long.
 The blonde gave him a very familiar glare, and her husband wisely sobered to answer her question properly.

 "It'd put the other me at jeopardy.
 You never know.
 Jemmy's capable of bending the very matter of this world to his will," he explained.
 "Maybe people like him can read minds, too.
 I don't know how to train you two to keep others out, so I can't say, sorry."